 In our digital age, most companies understand the value of online marketing, but many still need copywriting support for their traditional offline marketing materials too.
 Lots of marketing teams hire me to write things like brochures, guides and university prospectuses.
 I also work with companies who don't have their own marketing departments...click here to find out how I can help you breathe life into your brand voice.

 Business writing shouldn't mean dull writing.
 Report writing can still be interesting, exciting and inspiring.
-When you’re writing for business, your purpose is usually to inform, but unless you write in a way that’s going to engage your reader, you might as well not bother.
+When you’re writing for business, your purpose is usually to inform, but there’s no point writing at all if you can’t engage your reader.
 Business writing should be clear, concise and free from corporate jargon...click here to find out how I can help with things like business reports, executive summaries and formal letters.